-The following is a description of the Banca Generali Group's organisational structure at 31 December 2022:
+The following is a description of Banca Generali Group's organisational structure at 31 December 2023:

-- Banca Generali S.P.A., the Parent Company, engages primarily in the offering of traditional banking products, and the offering and placing of asset management and insurance products; - Generfid S.P.A. is a company specialised in setting up and managing trusts; - BG Fund Management Luxembourg S.A. is a Luxembourg company specialised in the management of Sicavs; - " BG Valeur S.A., a Lugano-based company under Swiss law, specialising in wealth management; - BG Suisse S.A., based in Lugano, for which a Swiss banking licence is to be obtained.
+- > Banca Generali S.p.A., the Parent Company, engages primarily in the offering of traditional banking products, and the offering and placing of asset management and insurance products; - Generfid S.p.A. is a company specialised in setting up and managing trusts; - BG Fund Management Luxembourg S.A. is a Luxembourg company specialised in the management of Sicavs; - BG Valeur S.A., a Lugano-based company under Swiss law, specialising in wealth management; - " BG Suisse Private Bank S.A., based in Lugano, authorised to carry out banking operations in Switzerland.